 While swimming in the ocean, be conscious of riptides.
 If you do get stuck in a riptide, don't swim against the current; rather, swim parallel to the shore.
 No matter what, don't panic – usually strong currents will bring you to calmer water.
 Not all beaches, however, have strong currents.
 Calmer areas include Playa Manzanillo and beaches along the Papagayo Gulf.

-Be sure to wash your hands before meals - it's a good idea is to bring a small container of hand sanitizer to kill germs.
+Be sure to wash your hands before meals – a good idea is to bring a small container of hand sanitizer to kill germs.
 Additionally, simple first aid kits with band-aids, pain relievers, tape, scissors, bug spray, sunscreen, and diarrhea medicine may come in handy.
 Very few cases of dengue and malaria have been reported in Costa Rica.
-These diseases are transmitted by mosquitos.
+These diseases are transmitted by mosquitoes.
 Areas like Monteverde and Arenal lack mosquitos, so travelers will be safe from these diseases while traveling in places set at higher elevations.

 You can check with your local physician for the most current requirements, but as of January 2020, no inoculations are necessary for North Americans to travel to Costa Rica.
 If you do become sick, over the counter medicine can be found at a drugstore (farmacía) or medical attention can be provided at a clinic (clínica).
 You will be able to find a hospital in most of the major cities, although in cases of serious emergency, simply dial 911.

 At any point if you want realtime safety insight about visiting Costa Rica just call +1-888-456-3212 or email us firstname.lastname@example.org.
 Feeling and actually staying safe while abroad is essential and we are here to help.